Klipper3d/klipper/docs/Command_Templates.md

   as "triggered" during the last QUERY_PROBE command.
 Note, due to the order of template expansion (see above), the QUERY_PROBE command must be run prior to the macro containing this reference.
-- `printer.configfile.config["<section>"]["<option>"]`: Returns the
+- `printer.configfile.settings.<section>.<option>`: Returns the given
-  given config file setting as read by Klipper during the last software start or restart.
+  config file setting (or default value) during the last software start or restart.
 (Any settings changed at run-time will not be reflected here.)
-All values are returned as strings (if math is to be performed on the value then it must be converted to a Python number).
+- `printer.configfile.config.<section>.<option>`: Returns the given
+  raw config file setting as read by Klipper during the last software start or restart.
+(Any settings changed at run-time will not be reflected here.)
+All values are returned as strings.
 - `printer["gcode_macro <macro_name>"].<variable>`: The current value
   of a [gcode_macro variable](#variables).
 - `printer.webhooks.state`: Returns a string indicating the current